ann760/employee-tracker-cms/README.md

 - asciiart-logo

 ## Installation
-To run this program you will need to install the npm node js, inquirer, console.table, and mysql2
+To run this program you will need to install the npm node js, inquirer, console.table, asciiart-logo and mysql2 You will need to create a database using the provided schema.

 # link to rapository site
 https://github.com/ann760/employee-tracker-cms